kamranbekirovyz/versionarte/README.md

 ## 👨‍🔬 Get the status

-We get `VersionarteResult` (an object containing app status and availability information), by calling `Versionarte.check` method by providing it a `VersionarteProvider` (an object responsible for fetching the versioning information from the remote service).
+Get a `VersionarteResult` (an object containing app's status and availability information), by calling `Versionarte.check` method by providing it a `VersionarteProvider` (an object responsible for fetching the versioning information from the remote service).

 There are 2 built-in providers, `RemoteConfigVersionarteProvider` and `RestfulVersionarteProvider`, which fetches the versioning information from Firebase Remote Config and RESTful API respectively.
 You can also create your own custom provider by extending the `VersionarteProvider` class.

-ℹ️ No need to try-catch the `Versionarte.check` method, as the it catches all the errors internally and if something goes wrong, an instance of `VersionarteResult` with status `VersionarteStatus.unknown` is returned.
+ℹ️ No need to try-catch the `Versionarte.check` method, as it catches all the errors internally and if something goes wrong, an instance of `VersionarteResult` with status `VersionarteStatus.unknown` is returned.
 ℹ️ Be sure to check the debug console to see insightful the debug-only prints.

 ### 1. Using Firebase Remote Config